What Does Basil Taste Like? And How to Use it

 Thai basil is characterized by its shiny green, narrow leaves that have slightly serrated edges.
 The Thai basil plant has purple stems, and you might see purple accents around the veins of the leaves.

-Thai basil has a strong and robust peppery taste that is stronger than sweet basil.
+Thai basil has a robust peppery taste that is stronger than sweet basil.
 It has a distinct taste reminiscent of licorice with a hint of clove.

 This herb is commonly used in Southeast Asia food such as Thai cuisine.